Read and rate Travel Journal Entries for Yunnan, China

 Voici le lien à l'album en ligne / Here is the link to the online album: https://goo.gl/photos/DWi2EPoidnQYuDRR8 Après un court trajet de quelques heures en train, nous voilà dans l'effervescence de la vieille ville de Lijiang et ces milliers et milliers de touristes chinois.
 Notre auberge se trouve parfaitement située dans la zone piétonnière donc proche de tout et sûrement plus charmant qu'un hôtel d'une chaîne connue.
 NOT!!!
 Ce jolie édifice ancestrale semble tout droit sortie d'un film d'horreur avec ces immenses tâches De Je Ne Sais...Jump to full entry

 I have to credit my friend and coworker, Melanee Lucas, for sharing her gorgeous photos of her independent visit to Lijiang and thus piquing my interest to go there.
 The town itself is sometimes referred to as the "Venice of the East" and it certainly did not disappoint.
-The old part of the town is a UNESCO World Heritage site and chock-full of tiny cobble stone alleys, intricately carved wooden houses, flower-lined wells and waterways that used to provide drinking water, and cute, colorful shops and restaurants and street stalls.
-We stayed...Jump to full entry
+The old part of the town is a UNESCO World Heritage site and chock-full of tiny cobblestone alleys, intricately carved wooden houses, flower-lined wells and waterways that used to provide drinking water, and cute, colorful shops, restaurants and street stalls.
+We stayed in...Jump to full entry

 May 9, 2015 - May 5 - Tacheng Nature Reserve